Joe’s Weather Blog: Overnight severe risks develop (TUE-5/17)

 Today: Variable clouds, increasingly breezy and warm with highs in the 80-85° area.
 There may be some scattered storms/showers around this afternoon into this evening but coverage may not be too great.

-Tonight: Storms moving towards the area from the northwest.
-Potentially severe with winds being the main threat.
+Tonight: Storms moving toward the area from the northwest, potentially severe with winds being the main threat.
 Lows in the 60° range.

 Tomorrow: Odds favor most rain will be gone by daybreak.
 Then a mix of clouds and some sunshine.
 Highs in the 70s to near 80°